kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 ## Batch Normalization

-One Topic, which kept me quite busy for some time was the implemantation of [Batch Normalization](http://arxiv.org/abs/1502.03167), especially the backward pass.
+One Topic, which kept me quite busy for some time was the implementation of [Batch Normalization](http://arxiv.org/abs/1502.03167), especially the backward pass.
 Batch Normalization is a technique to provide any layer in a Neural Network with inputs that are zero mean/unit variance - and this is basically what they like!
 But BatchNorm consists of one more step which makes this algorithm really powerful.
 Let's take a look at the BatchNorm Algorithm:

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/bn_algorithm.PNG">